Australian Sponsorship 4 African Kids (AS4AK)

 Greetings – From the Chair

-At least 100 children visit the safe haven each day for assistance with their homework and for private tutoring.
-They also participate in extracurricular activities including computer training, sewing, music and dance, cooking, art, poetry, sports, drama and film making among other activities.
+With the education, health training and skills training they receive at Nana’s House, before and after school, they are able to turn their lives around.
+They receive assistance with their homework and private tutoring.
+They also participate in extracurricular activities including computer training, sewing, music and dance, cooking, art, poetry, sports, drama and filmmaking.

 Update from Nana's House